julienrwe/dam-documentation/src/general.md

 Our blockchain-based solution enhances the operational network, which is secured by design, and offers key business benefits such as :

-- **Accurate tracking**, all transaction are timestamped and recorded on the blockchain.
+- **Accurate tracking** : all transaction are timestamped and recorded on the blockchain.
 For each transaction we can ensure that only the owner of the wallet did the transaction and we can trace back all the transactions done by this user.

-- **Permanent data storage**, the DAM network is designed such that no one can change the blockchain, once the transaction blocks get added on the chain, no one can go back and change it.
-Thus, any user on the network won’t be able to edit, delete or update it past transactions.
+- **Permanent data storage** : once a transaction is confirmed, it is recorded in a block that will add it to chain of blocks containing previously completed transactions.
+No one can go back and modify them.
+Hence, no user of the network will be able to alter, delete or update past transactions.

-- **Instantaneous Settlement**, on DAM because of the blockchain technology that we use, transactions are instantaneous and directly written on the blockchain.
-The settlement is done automatically ensuring that it's the right user that do a transaction, that he has what we want to send and the rights to do so.
-Also by design we ensure that there is no double spending that can happen on the platform.
-Since the network do this settlement for you you can ensure fast settlement time on your application with a high level of security.
+- **Instantaneous Settlement**, the underlying technology of the network allows instant settlement of transactions without the risk of double spending or error with a high level of security.

 - **Verifiable and Trustable**, using your own private blockchain network you will be able to create an ecosystem with your partners where you don't need to trust a third party but a system where at any point you can verify that nobody is cheating on the network.
 Reinventing trust between multiple parties